MicahRamirez/gengo-reader/README.md

 1. Use buildtime secret known as a bootstrap token to have authorization to invoke login/registration GQL calls.
 These calls invoke custom resolvers which point to fql functions.
 You can see the FQL queries in the `/fql_functions` directory.
 2. After a successful call, we receive an auth token which will be used as the new bearer token

+## Bootstrap Token Role Access

+1. Bootstrap token should have read, create access to Accounts, function access to login and register, read access to the unique_Accounts index